 If you’re under 18 and working less than 30 hours a week your employer may still be making super contributions on your behalf, even if they’re not legally bound to do so.

-Remember that you're not able to access your super until later, so any extra contributions you make may not be available to you for at least several decades.
+Remember that you may not able to access your super until later, so any extra contributions you make may not be available to you for at least several decades.

-If you do change jobs, keeping your super all in one account means you avoid paying multiple sets of fees and don't lose track of any of your earnings.
+If you do change jobs, keeping your super all in one account means you don't lose track of any of your earnings.